Michael Massey Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 28th in the league with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.5 K/9, the worst in the league.

-- The Rockies have a 5.23 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have a 5.18 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to surrender 75 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Rockies pitchers combine to surrender the fifth-most home runs in baseball (77 total, 1.3 per game).

-- The Rockies are sending Anderson (0-0) out to make his fourth start of the season.
-He is 0-0 with a 1.31 ERA and 10 strikeouts in 20 2/3 innings pitched.
+- Gomber (4-4) gets the starting nod for the Rockies in his 12th start of the season.
+He has a 7.00 ERA in 54 2/3 innings pitched, with 34 strikeouts.

-- The right-hander's last appearance came on Sunday against the New York Mets, when he tossed five innings, surrendering one earned run while allowing four hits.
+- The lefty last pitched on Sunday against the New York Mets, when he tossed four innings, allowing six earned runs while giving up eight hits.

-- The 35-year-old has put up an ERA of 1.31, with 4.4 strikeouts per nine innings, in five games this season.
-Opponents are hitting .208 against him.
+- In 11 games this season, the 29-year-old has put up a 7.00 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .291 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.